Not wearing a face mask at Tamarack could lead to losing season pass without a refund

 After all, it's a big resort with thousands of acres and plenty of room to spread out.
 There's plenty of signs around the place to remind you of the rules and people are being told as they pull into the parking lot on weekends.
 So the resort said there's no excuse.

-"Well if you remember last year or season, which was this year, you know this really started in our industry, especially here in Idaho," Scott Turlington, president of Tamarack Resort, said.
-"We're already under a microscope and what we found and what we understand now is outdoor recreation is a very important form of, whether it's your mental wellness or just getting out and getting in the outdoors so we don't want to have a scenario where the government comes in and says, 'we don't think this makes sense, we want to close you down,' we don't want that to occur and we're trying to do everything we can to keep guests safe, our employees safe, and to make sure we can have the best season possible."
+"We're already under a microscope and what we found and what we understand now is outdoor recreation is a very important form of, whether it's your mental wellness or just getting out and getting in the outdoors," Scott Turlington, president of Tamarack Resort, said.
+"So we don't want to have a scenario where the government comes in and says, 'we don't think this makes sense, we want to close you down,' we don't want that to occur, and we're trying to do everything we can to keep guests safe, our employees safe, and to make sure we can have the best season possible."

-Turlington is referring to the national brotherhood of skiers event that took place in early March in Sun Valley and something so point to as an early super-spreader of the pandemic.

 Those who have a ski pass and don't want to wear a face mask can roll the pass over to next season.
 For those who go but refuse to wear a face mask, the resort will cancel their season pass without a refund or rolling it over.